metal3-io/cluster-api-provider-metal3/docs/releasing.md

 Branch protection rules need to be applied to the new release branch.
 Copy the settings after the previous release branch, with the exception of `Required tests` selection.
-Required tests can only be selected after new keywords are implemented in Jenkins JJB, and project-infra, and have been run at least once in the PR targeting the branch in question.
+Required tests can only be selected after new keywords are implemented in Jenkins JJB, and in project-infra, and have been run at least once in the PR targeting the branch in question.

+NOTE: Branch protection rules need repository `admin` rights to modify.

 ### Update README.md and build badges